LakayFTW/AoC/README.md

 ## My Solutions for Advent of Code
 ### 2022
-In 2022 the Solutions are written in Python
+All my solutions are written in Python because I have made it my task to work my way into this language.
+I don't intend to get on the leaderboard so most of the replies will be a few days late.